Farabi Ensemble at Mercury Cafe. Sponsored by Bella Diva Dance, Persian Cultural Circle and Denver Office of Immigrant and Refugee Affairs

-Pete Jacobs has a close connection with Columbine Spiritual Center near Boulder, CO.
-When the Covid 19 Pandemic made it a struggle to host a camping immersive event at La Foret, we asked Columbine to host two days of hybrid live streamed events with live band and one dance teacher.
-We've had so many past glorious concerts there with Sufis Beniyamin and Rabia Van Hattam, Yuval Ron, Key Jam Key Nepalese Classical, Farabi Persian Ensemble, and more...
+When the Covid 19 Pandemic made it a struggle to host a camping immersive event at La Foret, we asked Columbine Unity Spiritual Center outside Boulder, CO, to host two days of hybrid live streamed events with a live band and one dance teacher.
+We've had so many past glorious concerts there with Sufis Beniyamin and Rabia Van Hattam, Yuval Ron, Key Jam Key Nepalese Classical music, Farabi Persian Ensemble, and more...

 In this age of barriers, music and dance